Thermoplastic polyurethane: Table of properties

 TPU is the right choice when flexibility at low temperatures and/or an abrasion resistant thermoplastic elastomer (TPE) is requested.
 Polyether-based TPU in cases where additional excellent hydrolysis and microbial resistance is required, as well as in cases where extreme low-temperature flexibility is important.
 Ester-based TPU in cases where oil and grease resistance is more relevant.

-When stable light colour and non-yellowing performance are required, aliphatic TPU based on aliphatic isocyanates is used.
+When stable light colour and non-yellowing performance are required, aliphatic TPU (ATPU) based on aliphatic isocyanates is used.

 BASF has pioneered crosslinking during TPU transformation, made possible by adding liquid crosslinkers or using a solid granulated additive masterbatch.
 Plant-based bio TPU has been developed for green thermoplastic elastomer applications by BASF, Merquinsa-Lubrizol and GRECO, marketed as Elastollan N, Pearlthane ECO and Isothane respectively.

 Safety

 TPU may contain siloxanes, some of which are considered substances of very high concern by the European Union.